michael2012z/BitBible/markdown/KJV/files/Job.md

 14. Although thou sayest thou shalt not see him, yet judgment is before him; therefore trust thou in him.

-15. But now, because it is not so, he hath visited in his anger; yet he knoweth it not in great extremity:he hath: that is, God hathhe knoweth: that is, Job knoweth
+15. But now, because it is not so, he hath visited in his anger; yet he knoweth it not in great extremity:

 16. Therefore doth Job open his mouth in vain; he multiplieth words without knowledge.